Customer Service Plan

 You will receive a written response or acknowledgement within 20 working days after the request is received by the NARA office that maintains the records.
 If you appeal any of the determinations made about your Freedom of Information request, your appeal will be answered within 20 working days of its receipt by the Deputy Archivist.

-If You Visit the National Archives Experience in Washington, DC . . .
+If You Visit the National Archives Museum in Washington, DC . . .

 If You Visit One of Our Presidential Library Museums . . .